xmlunit/xmlunit.net/README.md

 $ xbuild /p:Configuration=Debug XMLUnit.NET.sln
 ```

-which compiles `core` and `constraints`, builds the assemblies and executes the NUnit tests.
+which compiles `core` and `constraints`, builds the assemblies and
+executes the NUnit tests.

 <a name="nuget-linux">1</a>: In order to run `nuget` and `xbuild` on
-Linux (or any other platform supported by Mono) you'll need to install
+Linux (or any other platform supported by Mono) you may need to install
 Mono itself and the xbuild package (the deb packages are
 `mono-complete` and `mono-xbuild`).
 You'll need to download `nuget`
 and finally, if you encounter "System.Net.WebException: Error getting